forestgrape/coronavirus/6_prevention_and_treatment/masks.md

 ### Personal Mask History
-> 1. Started with FFP2 dust protection masks from a hardware store.
+1. Started with FFP2 dust protection masks from a hardware store.
 Even though they weren't made from cloth they felt like.
 Officially these masks weren't washable but hand-washing with soap worked.
 The masks had a dense fit.
-However, the fit came at the cost of a reduced comfort: very tight bands around the head and not really comfortable at the nose. // I am not sure anymore if these were good masks, a very similar/even the same model was shown to have incorrect declarations and to fail the specifications.
-Also a direct  (subjective and not scientific) comparison to the FFP2 masks of 2021, the 2021 models seem to have the better filters.
+However, the fit came at the cost of a reduced comfort: very tight bands around the head and not really comfortable at the nose. // Looking back this masks were bad (back then I didn't know much about masks):
+   * a very similar/even the same model was shown to have incorrect declarations and to fail both tests and specifications.
+   * a direct (subjective and not scientific) comparison to the FFP2 masks of 2021, the 2021 models have much better filters.
-> 2. In summer 2020 I bought some cloth mask but I didn't like the fit since there was no fixation above the nose.
+2. In summer 2020 I bought some cloth mask but I didn't like the fit since there was no fixation above the nose.
 I went to the hardware store to get some other dust FFP2s, however these were sold out but instead they had cloth masks.
 These had a good fit and were comfortable and I used them during summer.
-> 3. In autumn when (evidence for) aerosol transmission increased combined with reports that many cloth mask were not dense enough, I went on to surgical masks.
+3. In autumn when (evidence for) aerosol transmission increased combined with reports that many cloth mask were not dense enough, I went on to surgical masks.
 There are differences between the models of surgical masks: some are easier to breath through while others more air sidelines by the nose/eyes, which can be distracting.
-> 4. Over the winter I tried different 'Covid edition' FFP2s.
+4. Over the winter I tried different 'Covid edition' FFP2s.
 The bands usually went around the ears and so the fit was not very tight.
 The loose fit combined with dense filters sometimes produces purpose defeating and uncomfortable sidelined air.
 But usually no more than surgical masks, so overall the protection from FFP1 masks is better.
-> 5. Around christmas time I went once again to a hardware store to buy some dust FFP2.
+5. Around christmas time I went once again to a hardware store to buy some dust FFP2.
 Sold out FFP2 dust masks again, but dust FFP1 were available.
 They fit and are in use since then(Introduction statement).
-> 6. In spring 2021 I started using FFP1 masks of fold type.
+6. In spring 2021 I started using FFP1 masks of fold type.
 They are widely available to ok prices (about 1$/SFR/Euro) and the breathing ability is good by now.
+7. In summer 2021 I moved to (colorful) surgical masks since transmission of severe Covid is very low.